21 Indian Ocean Facts : You Might Not Know

 In recent years, many scientists have located the remnants of a specific continent in the Indian Ocean.
 They have named that undiscovered landmass “Mauritia.”

-The Indian Ocean Faces High Level Of Pollution
+The Indian Ocean Faces High Levels of Pollution

 Various high-level economic activities, including oil exploration, result in significant pollution of the Indian Ocean every year.
 In addition, ship movements and oil spills add to the pollution level of this ocean.